 Financial instruments measured at fair value on a recurring basis include warrants to convertible preferred shares (see Note 9).
-The warrants are classified as a liability in accordance with ASC 480-10-25.
-These warrants were classified as level 3 in the fair value hierarchy since some of the inputs used in the valuation (the share price) were determined based on management's assumptions.
+Prior to the Company's IPO, the warrants were exercisable into the Company's preferred shares and were classified as liability pursuant to ASC 480, measured at fair value through earnings.
+The fair value of the warrants was classified as level 3 in the fair value hierarchy since some of the inputs used in the valuation (the share price) were determined based on management's assumptions.
 To calculate the fair value of the warrants, the Company first calculated the underlying preferred share value by using the income approach and the market approach.
 Then the equity value was allocated by using the hybrid model method utilizing two scenarios of option pricing model and IPO.
 Once the preferred shares value was derived from the two scenarios, the Black-Scholes model was utilized to calculate the warrants' value in each one of the scenarios.
 50% probability for each one of the scenarios was applied to derive the weighted average fair value of the warrants.

-NOTE 7:- FAIR VALUE MEASUREMENTS (Cont.)
+NOTE 7:- FAIR VALUE MEASUREMENTS (CONT.)